Written by Rick Kubina

 Skinner observed that animals (e.g., pigeons) responded in lawful ways to a particular set of events.
 For example, when a light came on, if the pigeon pecked a disk, the pigeon immediately received a food pellet.
 In the future, when the pigeon entered the experimental chamber it would behave in a similar manner — when the light came on, the pigeon pecked the disk and received food.
 Skinner called his discovery “positive reinforcement.”

-It turns out all the experimental findings Skinner and his colleagues made in the laboratory also applied to humans.
+It turns out that all the experimental findings Skinner and his colleagues made in the laboratory also applied to humans.
 Many people have heard of “time out.”
-But the time out procedure came straight from the experimental chamber, and it works on animals the same the way it works on humans.
+But the time-out procedure came straight from the experimental chamber, and it works on animals the same way it works on humans.
 (Of course that assumes people do time out correctly! )

 ABA grew from its humble laboratory beginnings as many practitioners wanted to harness the powerful science of behavior (i.e., Applied Behavior Analysis) to better humankind.
 Flash forward to today and an abundance of behavior change riches has now made its way into journals, parenting magazines, conferences, classrooms, board rooms and even popular media.